Investigating High-Energy Proton-Induced Reactions on Spherical Nuclei: Implications for the Pre-Equilibrium Exciton Model: Experimental Methods and Materials

 \subsection{Stack Current and Energy Properties}

-While the methods of current monitoring during beam operation discussed in Sections \ref{2.2} and \ref{2.3} provide valuable information for the experimental conditions, their output is not sufficient to precisely describe the beam energy and intensity evolution throughout a target stack \cite{Voyles2018:Nb,Morrell2020,Graves2016:StackTarget,Marus2015}.
-Instead, more detailed calculations must be retrieved from monitor foil activation analysis, where known reaction cross sections can be used to measure beam current in the multiple energy positions in the stack.
+The methods of current monitoring during beam operation discussed in Sections \ref{2.2} and \ref{2.3} provide valuable information for the experimental conditions, their output is not sufficient to precisely describe the beam energy and intensity evolution throughout a target stack \cite{Voyles2018:Nb,Morrell2020,Graves2016:StackTarget,Marus2015}.
+Instead, more detailed calculations must be retrieved from monitor foil activation analysis, where known reaction cross sections can be used to measure beam current in the multiple energy positions of a stack.

 The relevant proton fluence monitor reactions used in the irradiations were:\\